 To enroll in certificate courses, students must possess the required skills for each course.
+The Security Guard and Digital Marketing programs have different enrollment requirements.
+Review the program descriptions in this catalog.

 All program descriptions contain a description, clock hours, prerequisites, objectives, and tuition.
 The \$250.00 registration fee is also listed.